ahuang0118/ahuang0118.github.io/_posts/BP0.md

----
-layout: post
-title: Blog Post 0
----

-This post is a tutorial explaining how to construct an interesting data visualization of the Palmer Penguins data set.

-### Importing data
-First of all, the data is imported into Python by runnning the following
 ```python
 import pandas as pd
 url = "https://raw.githubusercontent.com/PhilChodrow/PIC16B/master/datasets/palmer_penguins.csv"
 penguins = pd.read_csv(url)
 ```

 ### Plotly Express
 I am going to plot a simple histogram using *plotly express*, showing the number of eggs on each date by species and island: